 - Your insurance cannot be canceled because of your health status.
 You won’t be dropped from your insurance just because you’re sick.

 - There are no dollar limits on the care you receive for essential health.
 Your coverage cannot have a dollar limit on essential health benefits while you’re enrolled in that plan.

-All plans on the Marketplace have similar benefits, and all include a comprehensive package of health benefits.
-Where they differ is on how the costs of the benefits are applied.
-Plans on the Marketplace are divided into four different levels—Bronze, Silver, Gold and Platinum.
+All plans on the Marketplace or Exchange include a comprehensive package of health benefits.
+Plans on the Marketplace or Exchange differ on how the costs of the benefits are shared between you and your plan.
+Plan categories have nothing to do with quality of care.
+There are four different categories of plans on the Marketplace (Bronze, Silver, Gold and Platinum).

 - Yearly wellness exams

 - Recommended vaccines for children and adults (including flu shots)